Phoebe and Her Unicorn by Dana Simpson for August 17, 2021

 27. Luna

-Thrackerzod about 3 years ago
+Thrackerzod over 3 years ago

 Movies about computers were silly back then, but they were fun.
 Most people did not have a home computer yet so they were kind of mysterious and there was no limit to what people thought they could do.
 I remember “Electric Dreams” where this guy buys a computer and it becomes sentient and falls in love with his girlfriend, and of course there was WarGames, still one of my favorite movies.